What Are ICD-10 Codes?

 Health insurance payers only reimburse certain ICD-10 codes deemed medically necessary.

-- To receive reimbursement, at least one medically necessary diagnosis must be included in the session note.
+- To receive reimbursement, at least one medically necessary diagnosis must be included in the session note for insurance clients.

 Using ICD-10 Codes in Tava